SAP-samples/teched2022-XP260/exercises/ex2/README.md

 4. To assign users to the group, click the "Add" button above the list of users.
 <br><img src="/exercises/ex2/images/Add_Users_to_Group.png" width="70%">

-5. Mark your customer identity provider user in the list and click save.
+5. Mark your custom identity provider user in the list and click save.
 The user is now a member of the group "BTP_Admins"
 <br><img src="/exercises/ex2/images/Add_User_And_Save.png" width="70%">

 ## Exercise 2.2 Configuring MFA for accessing the SAP BTP Cockpit